-- 3 units, Letter, 3 lec, DE - DA, CSU/UC, LACCD B2, CSUGE D, IGETC 4, C-ID ECON 202 - Prerequisite: MATH 115 or 123A and 123B; Advisory: MATH 123C or 125 - This course is an introduction to the principles of economic analysis and economic policy.
+- 3 units, Letter, 3 lec, DE - DA, CSU/UC, LACCDGE B2, CSUGE D, IGETC 4, C-ID ECON 202 - Prerequisite: MATH 115; Advisory: MATH 125 or 125S - This course is an introduction to the principles of economic analysis and economic policy.
 Emphasis is placed on the macro or national approach, with special attention given to aggregate economics, money, banking and national income.
 The course explores the problems of unemployment, inflation, and governmental policies related to these problems.
-Note: ECON oo1 is not a prerequisite for this course.
-Students who plan on taking both are advised to take ECON oo2 first.
+Note: ECON 001 is not a prerequisite for this course.
+Students who plan on taking both are advised to take ECON 002 first.